emanuelelaface/USBtoC64/README.md

 - After the last button, the controller will flash a ![](https://placehold.co/15x15/c5f015/c5f015.png) `GREEN` LED and will be set to work with that controller.
 - It is now possible to reboot the controller and use it with the configured joystick.

+The analog knobs in the joystick cannot be mapped to the C64 because the port of the commodore understands only a binary value ON/OFF.
+If you try to configure the joystick with an analog control you will end up in something that will not work.

 ---

 WARNING: DON'T CONNECT THE COMMODORE 64 AND THE USB PORT TO A SOURCE OF POWER AT THE SAME TIME.